Terrible sea monsters. Creepy monsters of the deep sea. Basilisk - Poisonous snakes

 Although most scientists do not believe in Nessie, they admit that if it exists, it is a descendant of a “dinosaur” with long neck and webbed feet.

-They say that the animal is completely harmless and prefers to eat only fish.
+They say the animal is completely harmless and prefers to eat only fish.

 The name Iku-Turso is translated as “thousand-horned” or “having a thousand tentacles.”
 In modern Finnish his name can be translated as "octopus"

-In Finnish mythology, there is a mention of the malevolent Iku-Turso, who is also called the eternal Turso.
+In Finnish mythology there is a mention of the evil Iku-Turso, who is also called the eternal Thurso.

 Lives in Atlantic Ocean, wreaking havoc wherever it appears.

 Its appearance is quite interesting.
-He is depicted as a horned and bearded monster, which, judging by his appearance, obviously does not feed on fish.
+He is depicted as a horned and bearded monster, which, judging by its appearance, clearly does not feed on fish.

 They say that he used to be very dangerous, but the Finnish epic "Kalevala" says that one day Iku-Turso was captured and gave his word in exchange for the freedom to behave well.